cncf/tab/process/reference-architectures.md

 New reference architectures should be submitted via [this github template]() (TODO template!) by individual end users, groups of end users from a specific domain or end user group, or community groups.

-The information to be included in the proposal is in the template, and includes at least:
+The information to be included in the proposal is in the template, and includes at a minimum:
 * The contact for the reference architecture;
 * The end user(s) organization(s) backing the submission and its content;
 * The CNCF projects being used by the stack;